Naval strategy: Change of fuel from coal to oil

 Before the start of the World War I, many naval warships ran on coal and manpower.
 This was very inefficient but the only way they could power these ships at the time.
 Half the crew on these ships were there to maintain the coal, but oil was seen more efficient to where the number of men needed to maintain it were nowhere near as many.
 With the newfound use of oil, the benefits were abundant for the warships.
 With the use of oil, ships were able to travel at 17 knots.
-This was drastically different compared to the 7 knots ships traveled before with the use of steam.
+This was drastically different compared to the 7 knots ships traveled before with the use of coal.
 Coal also took up more space in the ships.
 Oil can be stored in multiple tanks where they all circumvent to one place to be used unlike coal which was stored in the ship, in multiple rooms and had multiple boiler rooms.